 There are far too many trams to list here, but if you’re looking for the most useful lines, keep in mind that line 9 will take you from Wenceslas Square to the National Theatre.

 You can also take tram lines 22/23 from the National Theatre to Prague Castle!

 If you need help reaching locations on the outskirts of the city centre, the public bus service is going to be one of your best bets.

 Bus service in Prague focuses on the areas that the metro and trams cannot reach.

 Most buses stop at metro stations, so if you need to travel outside of the city centre, chances are you’ll find a bus waiting to take you there at one of these locations.

 Daytime bus services run from 4:30 am - 12 am and you can expect stops every 6-8 minutes during peak times and every 10-20 minutes for off-peak hours.

 Nighttime bus service is from 12 am - 4:30 am with stops every 30-60 minutes.

-Thankfully, this service is part of the public transportation network, so the same ticket you use for metro, trams, and buses will also be valid for the funiculars.
+And again, as this service is part of the public transportation network, the same ticket you use for the metro, trams, and buses will also be valid for the funiculars.